strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

 The actual IP address and port to use in order to reach Keycloak Admin Console from your host machine depends on your Kubernetes installation.

+#### Deploying the Postgres and Keycloak that stores state to Postgres

+First, we need a stable filesystem that is remounted if the Postgres pod is deleted, and recreated:

+    kubectl apply -f postgres-pvc.yaml

+Then, we need to start Postgres:

+    kubectl apply -f postgres.yaml

+And finally, start a Keycloak pod that uses Postgres:

+    kubectl apply -f keycloak-postgres.yaml

 #### Minishift